TACTiS: Transformer-Attentional Copulas for Time Series: Forecasting Benchmark

+In all our results tables, we compute the standard errors (indicated by the $\pm$) of all metrics using an adjustment to the variance across individual results to account for the autocorrelation that arises from the sequential nature of our backtesting procedure.
+Specifically, we use a Newey-West correction for standard errors, computed using Bartlett kernel weights \citep{NeweyWest1987,NeweyWest1994}, with 3 lags (since there were only 6 backtesting folds).
+The automatic bandwidth selection procedure described in \citet{NeweyWest1994} is used, as implemented in the R \texttt{sandwich} package.
+This correction produces more conservative (i.e. wider) standard errors than those computed under an i.i.d. assumption and, as such, yields a fairer assessment of the methods under study.

-The benchmark results for the CRPS-Sum and CRPS are respectively shown in tables \ref{table:results-CRPS-Sum} and \ref{table:results-CRPS}.
+\paragraph{CRPS Results} The benchmark results for the CRPS-Sum and CRPS are respectively shown in \cref{table:results-CRPS-Sum,table:results-CRPS}.
+We used the GluonTS \citep{gluonts_jmlr} implementation of said metrics, which are thus normalized by dividing the CRPS of each individual variable by the mean absolute value of its observed values.

-An alternative metric is the energy score \cite{gneiting2007strictly}.
-Like the CRPS and CRPS-Sum metrics, it is a proper scoring method and thus a perfect forecast would minimize it.
-Unlike the CRPS and CRPS-Sum metrics, it is sensitive to the correlations between all forecasted variables, thus allowing a good multivariate forecasting technique to shine when compared to one which forecasts each series independently.
+\paragraph{Energy Score} An alternative metric is the energy score \citep{gneiting2007strictly}.
+Like the CRPS and CRPS-Sum metrics, it is a proper scoring method; thus, a perfect forecast would minimize it.
+Unlike the CRPS and CRPS-Sum metrics, it is sensitive to the correlations between all forecasted variables, thus allowing a good multivariate forecasting technique to shine compared to one that forecasts each series independently.
 The energy score is defined as:

 where $x$ is the observed value in matrix form, $X$ and $X'$ are two independent variables from the forecasted sampling process in matrix forms, $\beta$ is a parameter set to 1, and $\|\cdot\|_F$ is the Frobenius matrix norm.